cw1753/Food-Truck-Challenge/README.md

 This is a RESTful API to retrieve specific data about food trucks in San Francisco.
 It contains routes for truck and food information.
 More route and request will be added in the future.

 ## Features
 Can get a list of all the truck and food.
-Can search by truck name
+Can search by truck name.
+Can search by food.

+## Think out Loud
+Due to time constraint, not a lot of features are build.
+Part of the time is used to create middleware, optimize runtime and structure the project.
+Most of the algorithms are running in O(n) or O(n * m), where m is the length of a text.
+Cache is used to optimize server responds time if request are the same.
+More features such as searching by different fields, integrating with third-party API, such as google map or yelp, or including a database, such as mongodb can be added for future add-ons.
+As of now, all the testing was done manually in Postman.
+Unit testing can be added if there were more time.

 ## Data Source
 The food truck data comes from a public database, [link here](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat/data).
 This data set can also be obtained by using this API https://data.sfgov.org/resource/rqzj-sfat.json.